iknowjason/PurpleCloud/docs/install.md

 ### Step 2: Install python faker

 Install the python faker using pip.
 This is a dependency of some python scripts to generate users.
-Faker is required for the following three scripts:  azure_ad.py, ad.py, managed_identity.py.
+Faker is required for the following scripts:  azure_ad.py, ad.py, managed_identity.py, sentinel.py, adfs.py, and aadjoin.py.

 ```
 pip3 install faker